 How can I apply?

-It is a rolling application process, with applications being reviewed every three months.
 The advisory committee will review and score each application.
 The Michigan Economic Development Corporation's Office of Future Mobility and Electrification will then schedule calls with applicants who received a high review score, before selecting and notifying the final grant recipients.
 Evaluation criteria includes, but is not limited to, partners, location, budget, timeline and metrics.
 Visit MEDC to learn more.

 Applications are now being accepted through June 30, 2023, at michiganbusiness.org/mobility-funding.